Josepe75/pvlab/src/pvlab/doc/source/usage/en/tools_io.rst

 .. py:function:: pvlab.io.channels.set_channels_grouped(numbergroups: Iterable[list], namegroups: Iterable[list], nameafter: bool = True, unify: bool = True, init_channels: list = []) -> Iterable[str]:

-   Generate a list of channels from multiple sets of numbers and names.
+   Generate a list of channels from multiple lists of numbers and names.

    It applies recursively the fuction ``set_channels`` to multiple sets of numbers and names.
 Therefore, it allows the generation of multiple